neonmik/Wave-Machine-Firmware/README.md

 - Release bugfixes

-    - BUG: When flipping through presets while actively playing (not just holding notes) notes get stuck on.
-Holding more than 8 notes clears it for now, maybe look to add in an array of current notes (as it was before) to only be used on patch change to reset the notes.

     - NOTE PRIORITY: Investigate moving MIDI::sendNoteOff to outside the note validation loop in release so it always gets called when it actually gets called.
 Might need to move sustain to keys file...